 Research means a systematic investigation, including research development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities that meet this definition constitute research for the purposes of this policy, whether or not they are conducted or supported under a program that is considered research for other purposes.
-For example, some demonstration and service programs may include research activities (28 C.F.R. § 46.102(d).
+For example, some demonstration and service programs may include research activities (28 C.F.
+R. § 46.102(d).
+The following information pertains to applications that propose to conduct research and involves human subjects:

 DOJ regulations (28 C.F.R.
 Part 46) protect the human subjects of federally funded research.
+In brief, 28 C.F.R.
 Part 46 requires that an Institutional Review Board, in accordance with the regulations, review and approve most research involving human subjects that any federal department or agency conducts or supports before an award recipient may expend federal funds for that research.
 As a rule, persons who participate in federally funded research must provide their informed consent and must be permitted to terminate their participation at any time.
 Funding recipients, before they will be allowed to spend OJP funds on any research activity involving human subjects, must submit appropriate documentation to OJP showing compliance with 28 C.F.R.
-Part 46 requirements.
+Part 46 requirements, as requested by OJP.

 DOJ regulations (28 C.F.R.
-Part 22) require recipients of OJP funding to submit a Privacy Certificate as a condition of approval of any grant application or contract proposal that contains a research or statistical component under which "information identifiable to a private person" will be collected, analyzed, used, or disclosed.
+Part 22) require recipients of OJP funding to submit a Privacy Certificate as a condition of approval of any grant application or contract proposal that contains a research or statistical component under which information identifiable to a private person will be collected, analyzed, used, or disclosed.
 The funding recipient's Privacy Certificate includes a description of its policies and procedures to be followed to protect the confidentiality of identifiable data (28 C.F.R. § 22.23).
 The Department's regulations provide, among other matters, that: "Research or statistical information identifiable to a private person may be used only for research or statistical purposes (28 C.F.R. § 22.21)."
 Moreover, any private person from whom information identifiable to a private person is collected or obtained (either orally or by means of written questionnaire or other document) must be advised that the information will only be used or disclosed for research or statistical purposes and that compliance with the request for information is voluntary and may be terminated at any time (28 C.F.R. § 22.27).